 Some reports have placed the turnover rate for restaurant managers at over 45 percent.
 A shocking ratio for any industry.
 Taking a step back to the interview process is one of the keys to help select a closer fit and reduce turnover.
-Think about it; we actively target our customers, why not our employees and managers as well?

 Before the interview...